yusufcanb/tlm/README.md

 ### Go Install

-If you Go 1.21 or higher installed on your system, you can easily use the following command to install tlm;
+If you have Go 1.21 or higher installed on your system, you can easily use the following command to install tlm;

 ```bash
 go install github.com/yusufcanb/tlm@latest